klabsaudio/EEQ/README.md

 # EEQ - IIR Lowpass Filter

-EEQ is a VST, AU, VST3 audio plugin.
+EEQ is a VST, AU, VST3 audio plugin made by [Kinaarlabs](https://github.com/kinaarlabs).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+It is a simple IIR Lowpass Filter with a Cutoff, Resonance and Volume parameter.

 ### Markdown